labcoatgirl/CrisprSgRNAFinder/README.md

-## CRISPR-Cas9 Finder Project
+### CRISPR-Cas9 Finder Project

-A Perl program to search for CRISPR-Cas9 targets from Fasta file or Bed format file.
+A Perl program to find sgRNA sequences from Fasta or Bed format files.

+The sgRNAs are 20 nt sequence used for CRISPR-Cas9 system.
+PAM sequence (NGG for Cas9) should be followed after the sgRNA.